 Perks, compensation, friendship at work, and career development rated lowest.
 In fact, commonly discussed impacts like compensation, benefits and perks have very little impact on employees “loving” their workplace.
 So does having friends at work, which has been central to past studies from other think tanks and research institutes.
 Our respondents were very clear what causes them to “love” their workplace, and it’s about respect and values.

 To help aid in the process, we created an audit which consists of different categories of factors that make people truly love their company including a deeper dive into respect and other key factors.

 The categories are based on 100s of employee definitions of love for their workplace, and how they make a conscious choice to produce more for their organizations as a result:

-1. People: This category includes statements designed to measure feelings employees have toward their coworkers and bosses, how they evaluate teamwork and collaboration at their workplace, and communication flows and feedback.
+1. Collaboration: This category includes statements designed to measure feelings employees have toward their coworkers and bosses, how they evaluate teamwork and collaboration at their workplace, and communication flows and feedback.

-2. Ethics: This category includes statements designed to measure if the employee feels that the company lives the values it espouses along with general perceived honesty, integrity, ethics and if other employees are reliable and held accountable for their actions.
+2. Ethical Alignment: This category includes statements designed to measure if the employee feels that the company lives the values it espouses along with general perceived honesty, integrity, ethics and if other employees are reliable and held accountable for their actions.

-3. Respect and Appreciation: This category includes statements designed to measure if the employee feels respected and appreciated at her workplace along with statements that measure perceived trust and if she feels listened to.
+3. Respect: This category includes statements designed to measure if the employee feels respected and appreciated at her workplace along with statements that measure perceived trust and if she feels listened to.

-4. Positive Future: This category includes statements designed to measure if the employee thinks of the workplace as a positive environment that fosters innovation and openness along with a generally positive attitude toward the future.
+4. Positivity: This category includes statements designed to measure if the employee thinks of the workplace as a positive environment that fosters innovation and openness along with a generally positive attitude toward the future.